 Future organic policy and legislation might enhance and expand available financial assistance through the certification cost-share program, help fund educational, outreach and grant programs and tackle the hurdles of exporting and importing organic products.

-To learn more about organic certification and organic farming, look over the links on the next page.
+To learn more about organic certification and organic farming, look over the links below.